 Opportunity landed on the other side of Mars in an area called Meridiani Planum.
 This region was nice because it was a flat, safe spot for the rover to land.
 Also, studies with a satellite around Mars showed that it might contain a mineral called grey hematite.
 On Earth, grey hematite is often found in the presence of water.

 On its journey, Spirit took many photos of Mars with its camera.
 They were the first color photos taken by a rover on another planet.
 Spirit also found several signs of past water, and evidence of geothermal, or volcanic activity.
 It explored sites that may have been hot springs millions of years ago.

 Not to be outdone by its twin, Opportunity also took many color photos of the Martian landscape.
 It found evidence of water, too.

 Opportunity studied layers of minerals in the rock near its landing site.
-The evidence it collected suggested that its landing site was one the shoreline of a salty sea.
+The evidence it collected suggested that its landing site was once the shoreline of a salty sea.

 The rocks that Spirit and Opportunity studied showed scientists that a long time ago, water on Mars may have looked a lot like water on Earth.
 Mars once had lakes and rivers on the surface.
 Like Earth, it also had water below the ground, as well as water vapor in the atmosphere.